amyspencerproject/github-user-search/README.md

 - I asssumed that the light to dark mode toggle would be a button with an `event listener`.
 To my surprise I was able to make a toggle with just a JS function that is called inside of the html with `onclick=""`.
 This is my first time making a light to dark mode toggle with only JS.
 Previously I done this with React.

+- Using `onclick=` in the HTML did not work!
+I could only select IDs and elements not classes when using this method.
+I asked on FEM's Dicord for advice and changed my plan.
+Using an event listener is better because everything is more flexible.
+You can add more that one event listener to an html element.
+You can remove event listeners easily in the future.
+There is better separation fo concerns by keeping the JS code seperated from the HTML.

+- Further advice was to use radio buttons as a toggle for themes.
+Again this makes it easier to add different themes or more themes in the future.

+- Last bit of advice was to build a themes in css and them apply it to root element as an attribute instead of applying theme to each individual item.

 ### Continued development

 ### Useful resources